 Mr. Anzarouth joined CSI in 1995.
-He works closely with our Operating Groups to identify and pursue opportunities for platform and tuck-in acquisitions on a global basis.
+He works closely with our Operating Groups to identify and pursue opportunities for platform acquisitions and acquisitions in our existing vertical markets on a global basis.
 Before joining CSI, Mr. Anzarouth was AVP Business Development for Ascom Inc., a Swiss-based technology corporation from 1993 to 1994.
 Prior to that Mr. Anzarouth held various positions with IBM.
 Mr. Anzarouth holds a B.Eng. in Electrical/Computer Engineering from McGill University and an MBA from the European Institute of Business Administration (INSEAD).